entertainmenttechnology/Pokorny-MTEC2280_D10-Fall2025/assignments/session_09.md

 ## SHORT SKETCH: DUE 11/12

-Create a software p5.js sketch that controls a hardware actuator via serial.
+Create a software p5.js sketch that controls at least one hardware actuator via serial.
 You may use an LED, Servo Motor, or Piezo Buzzer as your actuator.
 The p5.js sketch must include:
-- use of hardware actuator controlled by interaction with your P5 sketch.
+- use of at least 1 hardware actuator controlled by interaction with your P5 sketch.
 - at least 2 different modes of behavior: for example, our "P5_Serial_Servo" sketch has a "sweep" mode and a "follow" mode.
 - at least three graphics primitives.
 - dynamic elements in your P5 sketch (don't just draw a static canvas, animate something!).